Freshman (High School Applicant) Admissions Requirements

 - International applicants only whose first language is not English must submit the TOEFL (required score of 79 (internet-based test) for four-year programs and 71 for two-year programs (Associates and PrattMWP), the IELTS (required score of 6.5 for four-year programs and 6.0 for two-year programs), or the PTE (53 for four-year programs and 48 for two-year programs) or the SAT or ACT (no specified minimum).
 If your first language is English, you may submit the SAT or ACT, but we will also accept the TOEFL, IELTS or PTE.
 Please have official scores sent by the testing company.
 Please review international requirements online here.
 Note that we highly recommend that international applicants submit the SAT in addition to one of the English proficiency exams listed.

 Check the status of your application online at the link below using your email address and the password you created when you submitted your application.
 Note that you will not be able to check your status until your application has been completed and submitted.

-Fall Entrance: All majors are accepted for fall for freshman.
+Fall Entrance: All majors are accepted for fall for high school applicants.
 A complete list of majors and concentrations is available online.

-Spring entrance: Only the following majors only consider freshmen for spring entrance.
+Spring entrance: Only the following majors only consider high school applicants for spring entrance.